andryuha77/SPA_project/README.md

 # SPA_project
-Single-page web application using the Flask framework for Data Representation project
+Single-page web application using the Flask framework for Data Representation project The module is taught to undergraduate students at [GMIT](http://www.gmit.ie) in the Department of Computer Science and Applied Physics.
+The lecturer is [Ian McLoughlin](https://ianmcloughlin.github.io).

-# Basic Web Application Project Example
+# Web Application Project
 #### Data Representation and Querying Project 2016

-This repository contains code and information for a third-year undergraduate project for the module **Data Representation and Querying**.
-The module is taught to undergraduate students at [GMIT](http://www.gmit.ie) in the Department of Computer Science and Applied Physics.
-The lecturer is [Ian McLoughlin](https://ianmcloughlin.github.io).

 ### Project Overview
-We have created a Single-Page Web Application (SPA) that lets users track their To-Dos.
+I have created a Single-Page Web Application (SPA) that lets users calculate BMI.
 This application was selected after some deliberation.
-Initially, we considered three different applications:
+Initially, I considered three different applications:

 1. A [ToDoListMe](http://todolistme.net/) alternative.
 2. A [Pastebin](http://pastebin.com/) alternative.